How to plan a successful kitchen layout using zones

 Consumables: Most people would put consumables in a pantry where you can open it up or walk into it and see everything at a glance.
 This is helpful when you are trying to decide what to make for dinner.
-My husband likes to stare into the pantry many times throughout the day.
+My husband likes to look inside the pantry many times throughout the day (just in case he missed something the last time).
 It’s his favourite pass time.
-He probably keeps going back in there just in case he missed something last time.

 The fridge: cold storage zone.
 It’s the appliance that’s most used and often several people seem to need it at the same time.
 It’s often the hardest item to place because it’s quite deep and the door needs to open fully without obstructing anything.
 Also, most people don’t want to make a feature of the fridge, but still it has to be central for ease of use.
 You could, of course, build it into a cupboard but it’s not always the best solution.
 Built-in, hidden fridges are normally quite shallow and you can’t fit that pizza box in.